-EDUC 552 Elementary Social Studies Curriculum and Assessment
+EDUC 552 Elementary Social Studies Curriculum and Assessment 3 s.h.

 The student will develop an understanding of the contents of the social studies, integrating the most current methods of teaching social studies in the elementary school.
 Students will model strategies and techniques, develop materials and activities for use and explore technology related to current practices.
-Prerequisite: Degree graduate student status.

-EDUC 564 Workshop: New York State Elementary Science Program 3 s.h.
+EDUC 564 Workshop: New York State Elementary Science Program 3 s.h

-This course focuses on recent development in curriculum, instruction and asessment as they relate to science education in the elementary classroom.
+This course focuses on recent development in curriculum, instruction and assessment as they relate to science education in the elementary classroom.
 Course format is an interactive laboratory and discussion that models constructivism.